Burial: By other animals

 Humans are not always the only species to bury their dead.
 Chimpanzees and elephants are known to throw leaves and branches over fallen members of their family groups.
-In a particularly odd case, an elephant which trampled a human mother and child buried its victims under a pile of leaves before disappearing into the bushes.
+In one instance, an elephant which trampled a human mother and child buried its victims under a pile of leaves before disappearing into the bushes.
 In 2013, a viral video caught a dog burying a dead puppy by pushing sand with its own nose.
 It is presumed, however, that since dogs retain the instinct to bury food, this is what is being depicted in the video.
 In social insects, ants and termites also bury their dead nestmates depending on the properties of the corpse and the social context.
+Laboratory rats had been observed using bedding material to bury dead conspecifics placed in their test chamber.

 Exhumation

-Exhumation, or disinterment, is the act of digging up, especially a corpse.
-This is most often done to relocate a body to a different burial spot.
-Families may make this decision to locate the deceased in a more pertinent or convenient place.
-In shared family burial sites (e.g. a married couple), if the previously deceased person has been buried for an insufficient period of time the second body may be buried elsewhere until it is safe to relocate it to the requested grave.
-In most jurisdictions a legal exhumation usually requires a court order or permission by the next of kin of the deceased.
-Also in many countries permits are required by some governing agency to legally conduct a disinterment.
+Exhumation, or disinterment, is the act of digging something up, especially a corpse.
+This is most often done to relocate a body to a different burial spot; families may make this decision to locate the deceased in a more pertinent or convenient place.
+In shared family burial sites (e.g. a married couple), if the previously deceased person has been buried for an insufficient period of time, the second body may be buried elsewhere until it is safe to relocate it to the shared grave.

-Exhumation of human remains occur for a number of reasons unrelated to the burial location, including identification of the deceased or as part of a criminal investigation.
-If an individual dies in suspicious circumstances, the police may request exhumation to determine the cause of death.
-Exhumations may also occur as part of grave robbing, or as an act of desecration to show disrespect.
+Exhumation of human remains occur for a number of other reasons, including body identification or as part of a criminal investigation.
+If an individual dies in suspicious circumstances, police may request exhumation to determine the cause of death.
+Exhumations may also occur via grave robbery or as an act of desecration.
 In rare, historical cases (e.g. Pope Formosus or Oliver Cromwell), a body may be exhumed for posthumous execution, dissection, or gibbeting.
 Notable individuals may be exhumed to answer historical questions.
-Many Ancient Egyptian mummies have been removed for study and public display.
-Exhumation enables archaeologists to search the remains to better understand human culture.
+Exhumation by archaeologists enables the study of remains, as with many ancient Egyptian mummies that have been put on public display.

+In most jurisdictions, a legal exhumation usually requires a court order or permission by the next of kin of the deceased.
+U.S. law allows disinterment "only for the most compelling of reasons" and with the permission of close relatives and the cemetery official.
+Also in many countries, permits are required by some governing agency to legally conduct a disinterment.

 In folklore and mythology, exhumation has also been frequently associated with the performance of rites to banish undead manifestations.
-An example is the Mercy Brown Vampire Incident of Rhode Island, which occurred in 1892.
+A historical example is the 1892 Mercy Brown vampire incident of Rhode Island.